gerardpslowey/python_command_line_programmes/README.md

 	USERNAME - displays the name of the user currently logged in.
 	PWD - displays the current directory tht the user is working from.
 	HOME - displays the home folder for your specific system.
-	SHELL - this stores the loaction of where the myshell file was originally executed from.
+	SHELL - this stores the loaction from where the myshell file was originally executed from.

-Its unlikely a beginner linux user will ever use the environment variables, they are however useful for reference.
+It's unlikely a beginner linux user will ever use the environment variables, they are however useful for reference.

 -----------------------------------------